 Patches and Service Packs correct weaknesses in your software.
 Keeping these fixes up to date will better protect your system and the University network.
 Check websites frequently for the software you run on your computer; you may need new patches.
 Ensure your antivirus software is up to date as there are new viruses every day.

-If you have a University-owned computer, you may receive system updates automatically via Microsoft System Center Configuration Manager (Windows) or Absolute Manage (Mac OS X).
+If you have a University-owned computer, you may receive system updates automatically via Microsoft System Center Configuration Manager (Windows) or JAMF Pro (macOS).
 To check if your computer is receiving automatic system updates:

 - Windows: Open Control Panel, select All Control Panel items and see if you have a Configuration Manager control panel item.

-- Mac: Open System Preferences and see if you have an Absolute Manage system preference.
+- Mac: Open your Applications folder and see if you have Self Service listed as an application.

 If you don’t have either of these options, talk to your IT support staff to have the automated system updates applied to your computer.